PDIS/transcript/2023-02-28-Conversation-with-Niffer-Nan-and-Jie-Tang.md

 ...COVID, they're used to dealing with threats all the time.

 ### Audrey Tang:
 Exactly.
 It's as you said, quite fortunate for Taiwan to serve as a kind of a lab for this kind of research in augment to collective intelligence.
 On the other hand though, the products of our experiments are readily reusable.
 It's not doomed, right?
-Just as it's cause a lot to do the training for the base model.
+Just as it costs a lot to do the training for the base model.

 Once you train the base model, everybody can use the API with some prompt engineering.
 Again, I think what we need to figure out here a kind of accord, like the Paris Accord, that people can sign up on and that's what the Plurality Institute is trying to do.